rse-aunz/rse-aunz.github.io/_posts/2020-08-04-Minutes-of-SCM-08.markdown

   - See [RSE-AUNZ D5 Run Face to Face Meetings](https://drive.google.com/open?id=1UVCYK9AhfJLTqavvTdWCkgB_yjkaUu8qUYqrElijolc)

 ## Next Meeting
+- Special: 2pm (AEST) on Monday 10th August, 2020
-Scheduled: 2pm (AEST) on Tuesday 28th July, 2020.
+- Scheduled: 2pm (AEST) on Tuesday 25th August, 2020.

 > Notes: These minutes have been drafted under part of the [Chatham House Rule](https://www.chathamhouse.org/chatham-house-rule).
 This promotes openness, and inclusion, by not attributing any specific comment to any individual/s.
 The exception is that participants are necessarily listed as attendees of the Steering Committee meeting.